-The king’s brothers, uncles, and even cousins all fought over the throne, which caused a huge decline for the empire.
+The king’s brothers, uncles, and even cousins all fought over the throne, which caused a huge decline in the empire.

 Consequently, the kingdom experienced many chaoses and nearly all the vassal states stopped paying tribute to the royal family.

 Zi Xun, respected as King Pan Geng, ascended the throne after his brother passed away.

 Jade Deer of the Shang Dynasty — Institute of Archaeology, Chinese Academy of Social Sciences (Photo by Dongmaiying)

 To ameliorate the current situation, Pan Geng insisted to move the capital to another place in China, in about 1300 BC.

 King Pan Geng believed that the new capital had better farmland that could well develop their agriculture, and easier to defend themselves from strong enemies.

 But most nobles disagreed for not willing to give up everything they had and then start from scratch.

 King Pan Geng was quite strong and kept debating, and fighting against all opponents.
 With his insistence, they finally moved their capital city to a place named Yin, now it is called Yin Xu.

 Site of Xin Yu — Anyang City, Henan Province

-After years of diligent works, this migration proved to be a smart and contributive decision: a brand new capital city with abundant material and hardworking people was established, the king's authority was reestablished, and Shang's agriculture and the economy were further developed.
+After years of diligent work, this migration proved to be a smart and contributive decision: a brand new capital city with abundant material and hardworking people was established, the king's authority was reestablished, and Shang's agriculture and the economy were further developed.

 All of Shang's vassal states started to visit and pay tribute again because of respecting and worshiping Pan Geng's exceptional achievements and reign.